 Some of the VPN providers do just offer user referrals.
 This means that you as an active VPN user can send a refer link to a friend.
-If he/she subscribes to the same service as well, you will get a bonus about an extra month which will be added to your existing subscription at that provider.
+If he/she subscribes to the same service as well, you will get a bonus of an extra month which will be added to your existing subscription at that provider.
 This model is also existing on for example password managers like Lastpass.
 You refer a friend to a service you are using and get a small bonus for that one.

 There is a big different between those referrals and affiliate programs.
 Referrals are for users with with an active subscription at the VPN provider which will add extra subscription to their account when a friend buys the same service.
 Affiliate programs are cash-out programs to earn money for referring.

 AirVPN is for example a VPN provider which is not at all rated or mentioned at the VPN ranking sites above.
 Just because they don’t have an affiliate program?